-An AP that sends a DL MU PPDU that intends to solicit an immediate response carried in an HE trigger-based PPDU shall set the Ack Policy to MU Ack ('01') for each of the (A-)MPDUs for which it intends to solicit an immediate response (see 10.3.2.11.3 (MU acknowledgement procedure for HE MU PPDU in MU format) for an example of this sequence).
-An Action frame in the DL MU PPDU is always responded with an HE trigger-based PPDU.
-A non-AP STA that receives a DL MU PPDU that solicits an immediate response shall follow the following acknowledgment procedure:
+An AP that sends a HE MU PPDU that intends to solicit an immediate response carried in an HE trigger-based PPDU shall set the Ack Policy to MU Ack ('01') for each of the (A-)MPDUs for which it intends to solicit an immediate response (see 10.3.2.11.3 (MU acknowledgement procedure for HE MU PPDU in MU format) for an example of this sequence).
+An Action frame in the HE MU PPDU is always responded with an HE trigger-based PPDU.
+A non-AP STA that receives a HE MU PPDU that solicits an immediate response shall follow the following acknowledgment procedure:

-If the DL MU PPDU carries a S-MPDU intended to it that solicits an immediate response, and either an UL MU Response Scheduling A-Control field or a Trigger frame is present, then the STA shall respond with an Ack frame carried in the HE trigger-based PPDU sent as a response.
+If the HE MU PPDU carries a S-MPDU intended to it that solicits an immediate response, and either an UL MU Response Scheduling A-Control field or a Trigger frame is present, then the STA shall respond with an Ack frame carried in the HE trigger-based PPDU sent as a response.

-If the DL MU PPDU carries an A-MPDU intended to it that solicits an immediate response, and either a Trigger frame or UL MU Response Scheduling A-Control field is present, then the STA shall respond with a Compressed BlockAck frame carried in the HE trigger-based PPDU sent as a response.
+If the HE MU PPDU carries an A-MPDU intended to it that solicits an immediate response, and either a Trigger frame or UL MU Response Scheduling A-Control field is present, then the STA shall respond with a Compressed BlockAck frame carried in the HE trigger-based PPDU sent as a response.

-If the DL MU PPDU carries a multi-TID A-MPDU intended to it that solicits an immediate response, and either a Trigger frame or an UL MU Response Scheduling A-Control field is present, then the STA shall respond with a Multi-STA BlockAck frame carried in the Trigger-based PPDU sent as a response.
+If the HE MU PPDU carries a multi-TID A-MPDU intended to it that solicits an immediate response, and either a Trigger frame or an UL MU Response Scheduling A-Control field is present, then the STA shall respond with a Multi-STA BlockAck frame carried in the [CID6637] HE TB PPDU sent as a response.

 HE trigger-based PPDU soliciting a DL SU PPDU response